 - Students who have obtained a minimum grade of “C” in Anatomy & Physiology more than 5 years prior to application to the nursing program must either retake the course or demonstrate current competency by passing a challenge exam.
-Currently practicing LPNs will be exempt from the five year limitation for Anatomy & Physiology.

 Applicants must be officially admitted into the ASN Program prior to enrolling in any nursing courses.
 Students may choose to complete any of the required general education courses prior to admission to the program.

 It is recommended that applicants with 10 or more college hours have at least one required science course completed in order to increase their competitiveness for admission.

 The HESI Admission Assessment Exam evaluates general knowledge in areas of Math, Reading Comprehension, Vocabulary, Grammar, and Anatomy and Physiology to assess each student’s strengths and weaknesses.
 The admission assessment exam must be taken prior to the ASN Program application deadline because exam scores are utilized during the admissions process.
 Students may take the exam only once per application period.
 The exam may be taken again during a subsequent application period up to a maximum of three attempts.
 The highest scored exam (if applicable) will be utilized during the admission process.